 September is Sickle Cell Awareness Month

 Virginia Blood Services is committed to working to improve patient care for sickle cell patients in the communities we serve.
+There is an increased need for research and treatment of sickle cell disease, which is an inherited condition that affects nearly 100, 000 Americans.
+We are encouraging our donors to donate blood in support of this worthwhile cause.

 Did you know?